 Problems & Legal Woes for MySpace

 A five-part series by MSNBC highlighted the number of teenagers using sites like Myspace without their parent's knowledge and shows like "To Catch a Predator" stoked fears of online predators.
 There were also headlines about some adults using Myspace to pursue relationships with underage users Myspace sought the advice of the online safety group Wired Safety, which recommended that Myspace actually lower its minimum age requirement with the logic that this would encourage teens to be more truthful when registering and make it easier for Myspace to keep an eye on its most vulnerable users, but it was too late.
 There was one particularly tragic incident where a 13-year-old girl named Megan Meyer was relentlessly cyberbullied through Myspace, leading to her taking her own life, and this wasn't an isolated incident.
+Myspace gained a bad reputation for its lack of moderation, the number of young impressionable users who received abuse, and reports of miners being exposed to adult content, which is now officially prohibited.
+Myspace did employ moderators, but a handful of employees were responsible for sifting through the thousands of images uploaded daily, an impossible task.
+This not only sparked concerns from parents but also from advertisers; the lack of sufficient moderation made advertisers nervous, and despite the site's rapid growth, Myspace struggled to sell advertising, at least for very good prices.
+It's been reported that around this time, advertisers paid Myspace only 20 cents per thousand viewers, much lower than other similar sites.

 The media also began to question whether the site was safe for its young user base, and the Myspace team was focusing on trying to address these issues while completely ignoring everything else.
 For example, in October 2005, a 19-year-old hacker named Sami Kamkar used Myspace to release the world's fastest-spreading computer virus.
 Trojan Intimix eventually agreed to pay fines of 7.5 million dollars.
 Because Myspace's parent company had such a bad reputation, the founders attempted to distance themselves from it.
 There are reports that the Myspace founders got angry when Myspace t-shirts were produced that also had the Intermix logo on them.
 And yet, despite all of these problems, cyberbullying and the lack of moderation continue.
 Despite the security holes, the poor infrastructure, and the negative media attention, Myspace continued to grow quickly; it was simply fun to use, and people kept referring their friends to the site.
 But at this moment in 2005, a turning point in Myspace history occurred when Myspace co-founder Krista Wolf met with Mark Zuckerberg about the possibility of Facebook acquiring Myspace.
 Zuckerberg wanted 75 million dollars for his company, which Crystal thought was too expensive, so the deal never went ahead.
 Of course, now that we know Facebook later became worth literally hundreds of billions of dollars, this looks like a pretty terrible choice, but to be fair, back then, 75 billion dollars was a huge prize for a fairly new, unproven internet company, so was it easy for us to look back with hindsight?
 Remember that even Myspace, which was much bigger than Facebook at the time, was making little profit.
 Still, the decision not to buy Facebook meant that the two companies would soon be in a direct battle.
 But first, let's introduce an unexpected character in the Myspace story.